-In May 2009, the FASB issued SFAS No. 165, "Subsequent Events," or SFAS No. 165.
-SFAS No. 165 establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
-SFAS No. 165 is effective for interim or annual financial reporting periods ending after June 15, 2009.
-We adopted SFAS No. 165 as of June 30, 2009, which was the required effective date.
-We evaluated our June 30, 2009 consolidated financial statements for subsequent events through August 10, 2009, the date the financial statements were issued.
-We are not aware of any subsequent events which would require recognition or disclosure in the financial statements.
+In May 2009, the FASB issued authoritative guidance related to subsequent events.
+The standard establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
+The standard is effective for interim or annual financial reporting periods ending after June 15, 2009.
+We adopted this standard as of June 30, 2009, the required effective date.
+We evaluated our September 30, 2009 consolidated financial statements for subsequent events through November 9, 2009, the date the financial statements were issued.
+We are not aware of any subsequent events that would require recognition or disclosure in the financial statements.

-In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles, a replacement of SFAS No. 162," or the Codification.
-The Codification will become the single source for all authoritative United States generally accepted accounting principles, or U.S. GAAP, recognized by the FASB to be applied for financial statements issued for interim and annual periods ending after September 15, 2009.
-The Codification does not change U.S. GAAP and is not expected to have an effect on our financial position, results of operations or liquidity.
+In June 2009, the FASB issued the FASB Accounting Standards Codification, or the Codification.
+The Codification became the single source for all authoritative accounting principles recognized by the FASB to be applied for financial statements issued for periods ending after September 15, 2009.
+The Codification does not change GAAP and did not have an effect on our financial position, results of operations or liquidity.